 Take Action as Soon as Possible

-26. People often report that they regret losing contact with their loved ones.
+26. People often report that they regret losing contact with their long-lost relatives and other loved ones.
 Instead of just living with that regret, you can make your life better by fixing things today.

 27. Holidays are a good time to reach out.
 Try reaching out during the New Year or other holidays when people feel more open to reconnecting again.